abhii29ranjan/Search-Companion/README.md

 profession,gender,state to which he/she belongs etc..

-2.The user can also find a suitbale broker for finding a suitbale rooms PGs hostels acc to his/her own choice..Every broker wihtin a certain range( 5 kmd in mine) will be available..
+2.The user can also find a suitbale broker for finding a suitbale rooms PGs hostels acc to his/her own choice..Every broker wihtin a certain range( 5 kms in mine) will be available..

 3.Any user can enter his details either as a broker or room companion for the others so that they can approach him/her in future..